yce6db/spsatuva.github.io/_pages/research.md

 If you are an undergraduate, and especially if you are coming out of your first research experience, you will likely be presenting a *poster* on your research, which is an informational document that you present to others at a poster session at a conference.
 SPS has compiled a guide and information on poster making best practices here: **INSERT LINK**

-### Meeting you should attend
+### Meetings you should attend
 What follows are several of the major meetings that you should try to attend, based on your research area.
 Of course, all meetings are open
 - [American Physical Society (APS) April Meeting](https://www.aps.org/meetings/april/): This meeting is generally for those interested in: high energy physics, nuclear physics, astrophysics, and gravitational physics.
 - [American Physical Society (APS) March Meeting](https://www.aps.org/meetings/march/): This meeting is generally for those interested in: atomic, molecular, and optical physics, condensed matter physics, plasma physics, and biophysics
-- [Southeast Section of the American Physical Society (SESAPS)](https://www.aps.org/units/sesaps/meetings/): This meeting is often hosted near Charlottesville and covers a wide range of topics.
+- [Southeast Section of the American Physical Society (SESAPS)](https://www.aps.org/units/sesaps/meetings/): This meeting is hosted in the South Eastern part of the United States, so it is likely to be close by.
+If it is hosted in
+Charlottesville, you should definitely plan to both attend and volunteer at the conference.
+It is not restricted in the topics that it covers.
 - [American Astronomical Society (AAS)](https://aas.org/): This meeting is for all branches of astronomy.
 There are two meetings, a larger one in the Winter and a smaller one in the Summer.
 All branches of astronomy are welcome to present at AAS meetings.

-### Getting travel funding
+### Travel funding

 It can often cost a lot to travel to a conference.
 Luckily, there are funding options available to you as a student through both SPS and through UVA.
 Many conferences also offer a wide array of travel awards that you can apply for (look for them on the meeting website).
 Of course, you should discuss with your professor whether they have travel funding first, as they often do.
 Every year, our SPS chapter will make an attempt to travel to one of the major APS or AAS meetings, and we petition as a group for funding through the following sources:
 - [SPS Travel Awards](https://www.spsnational.org/awards/travel): These $200 individual awards are granted to national SPS members who are presenting at any conference.
 You are pretty much guaranteed to get one as long as you apply well in advance of the conference.